Nagaraj121999/Dynamic-Validation/README.md

 # Input Validation Solution Using Dynamic Programming in ABAP
+##  Problem Statement
+Allowing junk values in a table is one of the worst practices in any database, as it can cause a butterfly effect, impacting areas we did not expect.
+In my case, this was observed with SAP custom tables.
+For example, the column BUKRS, which refers to the standard T001 table with a standard data element, domain, and check table, can still accept incorrect values.
+If an invalid value is entered and directly used in an open SQL query, it will not be restricted.
+While restricting such values is not difficult—since we just need to check before updating—the issue arises when the table has multiple columns.
+We would have to check each column for every row, which becomes time-consuming.
+Due to tight timelines, we often overlook this small but crucial detail.

+The thing is, we can't manually develop a solution for each case, especially when dealing with a large number of tables and columns.
+That's why I thought of developing a dynamic solution that could handle this efficiently.
+The solution is simple: specify which column needs to be compared with which standard table column, and if the value doesn't match, throw an error.
+The only thing that changes is the table name and column name.
+To address this, I developed a solution using dynamic programming and RTTs.
+Please visit the GitHub repository below for more information and a sample implementation.

 ## Solution Description
 This solution addresses the challenge of validating internal or work area data before storing it into a database table.
 Not all fields are free input, and the traditional method of validation involves fetching check values from the database and comparing them row by row for each column.
 While simple, this approach can be very time-consuming for consultants.
 What if we could automate this process by simply specifying, "compare this field with this table and tell me if it contains an invalid value"?
 This is the goal of this solution.